isomerpages/moe-oneschoolbus/_guides-for-bus-drivers/Getting Started for Bus Drivers and attendants.md

 Getting Started
 ===============

-Welcome to our companion application for OneSchoolBus!
+Welcome to the OneSchoolBus Driver App!
 Head on to [https://go.gov.sg/osb-driver](https://go.gov.sg/osb-driver) on your smartphone to begin using the attendance application.

 A Chinese version of the application is available at [https://go.gov.sg/osb-driver-cn](https://go.gov.sg/osb-driver-cn).

-**If you are a bus operator, please assist your drivers/attendants with these instructions**.
+**Note to Bus Operators: Please assist your drivers and attendants by providing them with these instructions to ensure a smooth onboarding process.**.

 * * *